-Todays, most of the enterprises are using RPA tools for testing a specific application because the old testing tools have certain limitations.
-For example, Selenium testing tool: It is an automation tool to test web browsers but it is limited to a single browser.
-In case, to test other part of the application Selenium has to be integrated with other tools.
-But, using RPA any part of the system can be tested with a single tool.
+Today, most of the enterprises are using RPA tools for testing a specific application because the old testing tools have certain limitations.
+For example, Selenium testing tool: It is an automation tool to test web browsers, but it is limited to a single browser.
+If we have to test another part of the application, Selenium has to be integrated with other tools.
+But, using RPA, any part of the system can be tested with a single tool.

 In the near future, the RPA tools may get sophisticated and take over the characteristics of business process management tools along with AI tools.
 They may become more efficient in such a way that they could analyze the statement of particular customer request and recommend any discount if applicable.